JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Experiments

-To demonstrate how \sys handles deletions of data, we construct a \sys instance with the 50\% percent of each dataset, then we delete the last $p$\% of data of the first 50\% ($p$ varies from 1\% to 9\%).
+We construct a \sys instance with the 50\% percent of each dataset, then we delete the last $p$\% of data of the first 50\% ($p$ varies from 1\% to 9\%).
 After \sys process all the deletions, a query workload of 2000 random queries is evaluated and we record the median relative error of the 2000 queries.
 We use the data that remains in the system to compute the ground truth, e.g., for $p=1\%$, the ground truth is computed with the first 49\% of each dataset.

 Results can be found in Figure \ref{fig:del3in1}, we notice that the relative error is relatively stable when we vary the deletion percentage.
 This is because the tuples that are being deleted are uniformly distributed over the predicate attributes of the query workloads, i.e. the deletion would occur in each leaf node of the DPT with roughly the same probability, therefore, the DPT without re-optimization works reasonably well.
 In another experiment we artificially generate deletions that are skewed to demonstrate scenario where re-optimization is needed, details can be found in Sec. \ref{sec:exp-del}.